Notes on the Geography of Malaysia: Modern Suburban Kuching

 We've come here to juxtapose old and new.
 Right next to the building in the last picture, a truck approaches with big blocks of ice.

-They're ground up and shunted down to the hold of a fishboat about to set out to sea--all in view of the residents looking down.
+They're ground up and shunted down to the hold of a fishboat about to set out to sea.